ZacharyTaylor/Camera-to-Arm-Calibration/README.md

 		TEnd- 4x4 arm base to end effector transformation matrix, distances in m cameraParams- camera parameters objects containing distortions and camera matrix

-8) The Calibration is complete.
-See "help CalCamArm" for more details and optional inputs / outputs
+8) The Calibration should be complete.
+For more details and optional inputs / outputs run

+	help CalCamArm

 Any issues / comments / ideas / etc give me an email at z.taylor@acfr.usyd.edu.au